PennyLaneAI/pennylane/README.md

 **Note:** Docker builds using "make" will work on Linux and MacOS only.
 For MS Windows you can use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ### Build a basic PennyLane image
-- To build a basic PennyLane image without any additional interfaces (Torch, TensorFlow, or Jax) and **plugins** (qiskit, amazon-braket, cirq, forest) run the following:
+- To build a basic PennyLane image without any additional interfaces (Torch, TensorFlow, or Jax) or **plugins** (qiskit, amazon-braket, cirq, forest), run the following:

 ```console
 make -f docker/Makefile build-base